bedsongultom/e-juices/README.md

 # e-juices
-e-juices is an application with react js
+e-juices is an application where it created by using react-js